 One of the key missions of Magnet Schools of America is to raise public awareness of the benefits and accomplishments of magnet schools.
-Over the last year our organization has proactively engaged major media outlets to share this good news.
-Below are a few examples of this work.
+Our organization proactively engages major media outlets to share this good news.
+Below are examples of this work.

 New York Times - Integrating the New York Schools

 "What Would It Take to Integrate Our Schools?," The answer should include more magnet schools, the original form of public school choice.
 By offering theme-based curriculums - science, math, performing arts, world languages and more - these elementary and secondary schools promote school diversity and innovation.
 Keep Reading

 The Hill - Solving school segregation is not rocket science

 In 1968, the United States launched Apollo 8, the first manned spacecraft to orbit the moon and return safely.
 In that same year but with much less publicity, Tacoma Public Schools launched the nation’s first magnet school, McCarver Elementary School, in an attempt to diversify its segregated school system.
 Keep Reading

 Miami Herald - Urban education: Tale of two stories